DoctorMartins9/CC-SAT-solver/README.md

 make release
 ../bin/ccsat
 ```
-At this point you can insert the formula to see how the algorithm works.
+At this point you can insert the formula and see how the algorithm works.
 An example of formula accepted is:
 ```
 f(x)!=f(y)&x=y
 ```